Trade guide

 Do I need qualifications to become a steel erector?▼

 While not legally required, a CSCS card and relevant training certificates are essential for site work.
-Most employers prefer workers with steel erection or structural training qualifications from recognized bodies.
+Most employers prefer workers with steel erection or structural training qualifications from recognised bodies.

 What's the difference between steel erection and structural welding?▼